-Marine Terrestrial To Do!
-GIS Strategy JNCC Publications Overseas Territories 0963-8091 Evidence JNCC report series Monitoring Surveillance and Monitoring 549 Anguilla Bermuda British Virgin Islands Cayman Islands Falkland Islands Gibraltar Turks and Caicos Islands
+Marine Terrestrial GIS Strategy JNCC Publications Overseas Territories 0963-8091 Evidence JNCC report series Monitoring Surveillance and Monitoring 549 Anguilla Bermuda British Virgin Islands Cayman Islands Falkland Islands Gibraltar Turks and Caicos Islands

-The first in a series of UKOT Biodiversity strategy workshops was held in Gibraltar in 2012, where Overseas Territory and UK GIS experts came together to share GIS experience, and initiate a strategy for development of GIS-based approaches to environmental management in the UK’s OTs and Crown Dependencies.
+The first in a series of UKOT Biodiversity strategy workshops was held in Gibraltar in 2012, where Overseas Territory and UK GIS experts came together to share GIS experience, and initiate a strategy for development of GIS-based approaches to environmental management in the UK’s Overseas Territories and Crown Dependencies.
 The Territories expressed a wish to meet again to finalize an OT/CD strategy, including use of these systems in ecosystem assessments, economic evaluations and data management.
-These TCI workshops follow-up on this request.

-The TCI workshops focus on addressing the issue of better access to data, and the provision of training for spatial data management through cross-territory skill-share, and developing links with UK technical expertise.
+A series of workshops held in 2015 on the Turks and Caicos Islands (TCI) follow-up on that request.
+The TCI workshops focussed on addressing the issue of better access to data, and the provision of training for spatial data management through cross-territory skill-shar, and developing links with UK technical expertise.

 Resource type Publication

 Pelembe, T. 2015.
 Understanding our islands: How to get the best out of our GIS and our data.
 JNCC Report No. 549, JNCC, Peterborough, ISSN 0963-8091.